-- 18. Other locations were found to have a number of issues with leaking and pooling water, including a puddle found with "a green algal growth" and condensation that was found to be "dripping over product being held." - 19.
+- 19. Beyond issues like paperwork lapses and leftover meat on equipment, the inspection records show inspectors faulted Defendant several times for mold and mildew building up in many locations throughout the company's facility in Jarratt, Virginia.
+In July, federal inspectors found what looked to be mold and mildew around the hand washing sinks for the workers tasked with handling meats that are supposed to be ready to eat.
+Mold was also found building up outside of steel vats used by the plant, as well as in holding coolers between the site's smokehouses.
+"A black mold like substance was seen throughout the room at the wall/concrete junction.
+As well as some caulking around brick/metal," an inspector wrote in January, noting that some spots were "as large as a quarter." - 20.
+Other locations were found to have a number of issues with leaking and pooling water, including a puddle found with "a green algal growth" and condensation that was found to be "dripping over product being held." - 21.
 After inspectors flagged one of the leaks to the company, workers tried to mop up the leaks.
-"The employee wiped a third time, and the leaks returned within 10 seconds," inspectors wrote after one condensation issue was raised on July 27, 2024, near fans that looked to be blowing the liquid onto uncovered deli meats. - 20.
+"The employee wiped a third time, and the leaks returned within 10 seconds," inspectors wrote after one condensation issue was raised on July 27, 2024, near fans that looked to be blowing the liquid onto uncovered deli meats. - 22.
 In February, an inspector found "ample amounts of blood in puddles on the floor" and a "rancid smell" throughout a cooler used at the plant.
-A number of records also flag sightings of insects in and around deli meats at the plant, including one instance that prompted the agency to tag more than 980 pounds of ham in a smokehouse hallway to be "retained" or an investigation. - 21.
-In June, another report flagged concerns over flies going in and out of "vats of pickle" left by Defendant in a room.
+A number of records also flag sightings of insects in and around deli meats at the plant, including one instance that prompted the agency to tag more than 980 pounds of ham in a smokehouse hallway to be "retained" for an investigation.

+23. In June, another report flagged concerns over flies going in and out of "vats of pickle" left by Defendant in a room.
 "Small flying gnat like insects were observed crawling on the walls and flying around the room.
 The rooms walls had heavy meat buildup," the report notes.
 Other parts of the facility were also found to have bugs, including what looked to be "ants traveling down the wall," as well as a beetle and a cockroach.

-About Listeria
+Listeria

-- 22. Listeria is a gram-positive, rod-shaped bacterium that is ubiquitous and can grow under either anaerobic (without oxygen) or aerobic (with oxygen) conditions. - 23.
-Listeriosis is one of the most important bacterial infections worldwide that arises mainly from the consumption of contaminated food.1 The disease is caused by Listeria monocytogenes, which is considered an opportunistic pathogen that affects mainly those with underlying immune conditions, such as pregnant women, neonates, and elders, resulting in septicemia, meningitis, and/or meningoencephalitis.
+- 24. Listeria is a gram-positive, rod-shaped bacterium that is ubiquitous and can grow under either anaerobic (without oxygen) or aerobic (with oxygen) conditions. - 25.
+Listeriosis is one of the most important bacterial infections worldwide that arises mainly from the consumption of contaminated food.
+The disease is caused by Listeria monocytogenes, which is considered an opportunistic pathogen that affects mainly those with underlying immune conditions, such as pregnant women, neonates, and elders, resulting in septicemia, meningitis, and/or meningoencephalitis.
 Of the six species of Listeria, only L. monocytogenes causes disease in humans.
-It thrives between bacteria 86-98.6°F (30-37°C), but Listeria can grow at temperatures as low as -0.4°C and survive in freezing conditions down to -18°C.2 This unique quality allows thermal characteristics to be used as a means of differentiating Listeria from other possibly-contaminating bacteria.
+It thrives between bacteria 86-98.6°F (30-37°C), but Listeria can grow at temperatures as low as -0.4°C and survive in freezing conditions down to -18°C. This unique quality allows thermal characteristics to be used as a means of differentiating Listeria from other possibly-contaminating bacteria. - 26.
+Listeria monocytogenes is omnipresent in nature; it is found widely in such places as water, soil, infected animals, human and animal feces, raw and treated sewage, leafy vegetables, effluent from poultry and meat processing facilities, decaying corn and soybeans, improperly fermented silage, and raw (unpasteurized) milk.